markandgo/sweepandprune-lua/sap.md

 ````

 ---
-Query an area and return a list of all AABB's that overlaps with the area.
+Query an area and return a list of all AABB's overlapping with the area.
 If `enclosed` is passed as `true`, then return a list of enclosed boxes only.

 `list = sapA:areaQuery(x0,y0,x1,y1[,enclosed])`

 ---
-Query a point and return a list of all AABB's that contains the point.
+Query a point and return a list of all AABB's containing the point.

 `list = sapA:pointQuery(x0,y0,x1,y1)`